Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 AutoCamp is a Super Fun Glamping Location on the California Coast

 Not quite what you might be thinking, no tents necessary here.
 AutoCamp is a unique type of lodging experience.
 Instead of car camping with a tent, your home will be a modern, luxuriously outfitted Airstream minutes from downtown Santa Barbara.
-The Santa Barbara location is not as nature focused as some of the other glamping recommendations, however it is inspired by camping on a great American road trip.
+The Santa Barbara location is not a beach campground, or as nature focused as some of the other glamping recommendations, however it is inspired by camping on a great American road trip.

 First established in 1922, this camping location was where old world travelers stopped for an overnight while traveling up and down the Pacific Coast Highway.
 This is a perfect stop for your own modern day family road trip along the PCH.
 Each Airstream sleeps up to 4 comfortably with prices starting at $200 a night.
 If you happen to be in Northern California, check out their awesome location on the Russian River.